 Mindfulness can be practiced as both a formal practice through meditation and an informal practice through applying the principles to our everyday lives.
 Mindfulness is awareness of the present moment without judgment.
 Living mindfully allows you to stay in the present without getting lost in worry about the future or regret about the past.
 When you’re aware of the present moment, you have the power to respond rather than react and can cope more effectively with difficult thoughts or feelings.

 Mindfulness is a practice that allows you to relate more skillfully with difficult bodily sensations, feelings, and thoughts without becoming overwhelmed by them.
-Once you learn the skills to cope, you become free to stop turning away from your experience and have the energy to embrace your true nature and live your full potential.
+Once you learn the skills to cope, you become free to stop turning away from your experience and have the energy to embrace your true nature (which is to be happy and at peace) and live your full potential.

-As you develop loving-kindness and compassion, you begin to understand that we are all interconnected and that your well-being depends upon the well-being of the natural world, and the natural world”s well-being depends upon your well-being.
+As you cultivate compassion, you begin to understand that we are all interconnected and that your well-being depends upon the well-being of the natural world, and the natural world”s well-being depends upon your well-being.
 As you grow in your understanding of this interrelated ecology of all living things, you grow more committed to nurturing wellness in yourself, others, and the natural world.